0xVector/envoy-cache-ext/README.md

 - Hit: lookup()
 - Follower: lookup() -> (if ending prematurely) removeWaiter()
 - Leader: lookup() -> publishHeaders() -> (if not header only) publishData() -> ... (till stream not ended) -> publishData() (last call has to end the stream)

+## Security considerations

+The cache is not particularly seurity hardened.
+In this form, it is vulnerable to many types of attacks, most significantly to DoS attacks on disproportionate memory usage cases.

+## Possible improvements

+### Current ideas

+These ideas were not realized in code yet, but could be a future improvement:

+1. a copy could be eliminated when the Leader publishes a chunk of data.
+The Leader could, instead of copying out the data for the cache, move out of the Buffer provided to the filter and reuse its resources.
+It would then have to `StopIteration` and get backfilled the moved data the same way as Followers do, eliminating a copy of data.
+1. track and account for the inflight response sizes - this would be very similar to the existing cache entry size accounting, just for inflight entries.
+A simple addition that could extend the cache bounded memory guarantee to inflight entries too.

+### Nice to have in a production version

+Te following ideas are a bit more complex, but would be very beneficial for a production release.

+1. reserve space ahead of time based on the Content-length field (if present), merging several smaller allocations to a single, bigger one.
+1. configurable and more complex cache keys.
+The HTTP method should be included, among other things, as the same path with different method can have varied semantics.
+1. finer grained locking.
+The current single lock is simple, but doesn't provide the best possible performance.
+I'd consider going in the direction of sharding - keeping the current internals, but splitting the keyspace evenly into multiple independent smaller caches that wont block each other.
+1. stats - Envoy provides a way to report various runtime statistics.
+Reporting e.g. the current cache load could be useful for testing, debugging or performance evaluation and general observability.
+1. support for trailers, 1xx headers, metadata and cache control headers - these are all a must in a production level cache, but do not fit into the scope of this task.
+1. much more testing - the provided unit and integration tests are far from a production-grade coverage of the cache, but adding many more tests is again beyond the scope of this task.

+## Development process

+How I developed the code for this task.

+### Roadblocks

+I've hit several roadblocks during the development.

+1. Building Envoy and Bazel: when I started, I had zero prior experience with Bazel and projects of the scale of Envoy were a new experience for me.
+I had a lot of problems to get the Envoy repository to compile and also had trouble figuring out where to potentially put my own code.
+I had problems with getting the codebase to even compile without hitting OOM on my workstation.
+**How I solved it:** I found the [envoy-filter-example](https://github.com/envoyproxy/envoy-filter-example) repository and forked it, then picked apart its structure.
+I also read up a bit on Bazel and figured out how to make a BUILD file and throttle the memory usage of the compilation.
+1. Orienting myself in the Envoy codebase - this was a big problem from the start, as I've encountered Envoy for the first time.
+**How I solved it:** I read whatever sources I found on Envoy, then started reading relevant excerpts from the codebase.
+Gradually, I figured out the structure of the codebase and understood key Envoy concepts.
+1. Figuring out how to interpret parts of the task - I especially had trouble with the ring buffer storage structure, and multi-threading approach.
+**How I solved it:** I asked a set of questions, which cleared it up and nudged me towards making the key design choices.

+### Time spent

+I first spent multiple weeks doing light research couple hours a week, unsure how to approach the task correctly.
+I got to know the basics of Envoy, set it up and drafted some planned implementation.
+When I started implementing the cache, I created most of the code over 2-3 days.
+Then I wrote the tests and debugged it over around 1 day.